ugurozturk/ListingEverything/Animelist.md

 1. Ansatsu Kyoushitsu (TV) : 22
 1. Ao Haru Ride : 12
 1. Ao no Exorcist : 25
-1. Ao no Exorcist Kyoto Fujouou-hen 12
+1. Ao no Exorcist Kyoto Fujouou-hen 12 + OVA
 1. Ao no Exorcist Movie : 1
 1. Ao no Exorcist: Kuro no Iede : 1
 1. Ao no Exorcist: Ura Ex : 10